Jason Candle: Toledo

 Candle left Mount Union in 2009 to become the slot receivers/tight ends coach at Toledo under Tim Beckman.
 He was reunited there with Campbell, then serving as run game coordinator.
 Toledo promoted Candle to wide receivers coach in 2010, where he coached All-American Eric Page.
 Toledo promoted Campbell to head coach at the end of 2011 after Beckman became head coach at the University of Illinois.
 Campbell retained Candle and promoted him to offensive coordinator.
 Candle added the title of associate head coach in 2014.

 Toledo named Candle as their head coach on December 2, 2015, after Campbell departed for Iowa State University.
-On July 22, 2020, Toledo announced that Candle has tested positive for COVID-19 despite being asymptomatic.
-He became the first publicly known FBS coach to have tested positive for coronavirus.
+He won his head coaching debut in the Boca Raton Bowl 32–17 over Temple.